How To Build Your Basic Keywords List

 The next thing is to figure out which keywords you want rule out and group the remaining ones into clusters, putting all the related keywords together.

-Grouping the keywords is the first step towards organising your AdWords campaigns.
+Grouping the keywords is the first step towards organising your Google Ads campaigns.

-Watch this and our other AdWords tutorials on Youtube.
+Watch this and our other Google Ads tutorials on Youtube.

-Further Reading: We recommend reading How To Plan Your Google AdWords Campaign (The Smart Way) next, or you could try out one of the other tutorials from the list below.
+Further Reading: We recommend reading How To Plan Your Google Ads Campaign (The Smart Way) next, or you could try out one of the other tutorials from the list below.

-- How To Setup Your First AdWords Account
+- How To Setup Your First Google Ads Account

 - How To Build Your Basic Keywords List

-- How To Plan Your Google AdWords Campaign (The Smart Way)
+- How To Plan Your Google Ads Campaign (The Smart Way)

-- How To Write Your Google AdWords Ads
+- How To Write Your Google Ads Ads

 - How To Track Your Results